Sitravatinib and Nivolumab in Treating Patients With Advanced or Metastatic Kidney Cancer

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03015740|

-Recruitment Status : Recruiting
+Recruitment Status : Completed

 First Posted : January 10, 2017

 Last Update Posted : May 1, 2023

 |Condition or disease||Intervention/treatment||Phase|

 |Clear Cell Renal Cell Carcinoma Metastatic Kidney Carcinoma Stage III Renal Cell Cancer AJCC v7 Stage IV Renal Cell Cancer AJCC v7||Other: Laboratory Biomarker Analysis Biological: Nivolumab Other: Quality-of-Life Assessment Other: Questionnaire Administration Drug: Sitravatinib||Phase 1 Phase 2|

 I. To determine the toxicities (defined as a grade 3 or 4 National Cancer Institute [NCI] non-hematologic or hematologic adverse event, within 12 weeks from treatment initiation), and efficacy (defined as achieving complete remission, partial remission, or stable disease within 6 weeks) of sitravatinib (MGCD516) when administered orally (PO) daily in combination with standard dose nivolumab 240 mg/kg every 2 weeks.